PROF. SHIM'S RESEARCH GROUP

 RECENT PAPERS

 Electronic and Interfacial Engineering via Tungsten Incorporation for Robust Overall Water Splitting and Seawater Electrolysis, Rajathsing Kalusulingam, Saleem Sidra, Keiko Sasaki, Do Hwan Kim,* and Jun Ho Shim*, ACS Appl.
 Mater.
-Interfaces, 2025, Accepted
+Interfaces, 2026, 18, 5263-5278

 Modulating Catalyst Surface Wettability to Boost Electrochemical Ammonia Synthesis under Ambient Conditions, Nilam Qureshi, Krishnan Ravi, and Jun Ho Shim*, J. Mater.
 Chem.
 A, 2026, 14, 1468-1497